silbue98/PRO1000-V24/Milestone 1/Backlog_Module_2_Exercise_4.md

 Coordination with project stakeholders for feedback and review.

 ## Technologies:
-The website will be developed using the following technologies:
+The project will be developed using the following technologies:

 - HTML5: For structuring the content of the website.
 - CSS3: For styling and layout of the website.